Get 650 miles free Supercharging

 Home charging cost

 Home charging is by far the cheapest way to keep your Tesla topped up.
-At the Ofgem Q1 2026 price cap rate of 27.69p/kWh, here is what a full charge costs for each model:
+At the Ofgem Q2 2026 price cap rate of 24.67p/kWh, here is what a full charge costs for each model:

 ModelBattery (usable)Full charge cost0–80% cost

-If you are on an off-peak EV tariff such as Octopus Go (around 7–8p/kWh overnight), your annual cost drops to under £300 — less than a monthly petrol fill-up.
+If you are on an EV tariff such as Octopus Go, E.ON Drive Next or British Gas Electric Driver (around 6–9p/kWh overnight, typically midnight–5AM), your annual cost drops to under £250 — less than a monthly petrol fill-up.

 Tesla Supercharger cost

-For a driver doing all their charging at public Superchargers (200 miles/week, Model Y LR), the annual cost would be approximately £1,540 — more than double the home charging cost.
+For a driver doing all their charging at Superchargers during peak hours with a membership (200 miles/week, Model Y LR), the annual cost would be approximately £1,152.
+Without membership that rises to £1,686/year.
+Charging off-peak with membership drops to around £703/year.

 Cost comparison: home vs Supercharger vs petrol